TRUSTED & SUPPORTED BY THE TOP NAMES

 The mission was a project within NASA’s Educational Program that allowed students to observe science experiments being conducted in space and to replicate the experiment in their classroom as controls.
 Lawrie saw a unique opportunity to put NASA directly into classrooms across the nation.

-We launched our first program in the 2004-05 academic year, involving 16 middle and high schools and approximately 1000 students, located in five major geographic hubs across the USA.
+Orion’s Quest (OQ) launched its first mission in the 2004-05 academic year, involving 16 middle and high schools and approximately 1000 students located in five major geographic hubs across the USA.

 WHERE WE WORK